SAT and ACT

 Colleges generally accept scores from either the SAT or the ACT and students can also take both!
 We recommend that students always check with the colleges they want to apply to and see specifically what their colleges of choice require for admission if they’re concerned about it.
 However, why not try both?
 Students tend to score in the same percentage regardless of which exam they take, but having both gives colleges a variety of information to review.

 Not interested in taking both?
 The biggest difference between the SAT and the ACT is that the ACT includes a Science section and the SAT does not, neither exam directly tests a student’s knowledge of history.
-For students interested in a career that is somehow related to science, they should strongly consider taking the ACT instead of or in addition to the SAT.

 The exam formats are slightly different as well.
 The ACT has knowledge-based questions that students either know the answer to or they don’t.
 The ACT questions are a lot more straight forward and direct and students are expected to remember important facts relating to that topic, like math formulas.
 The SAT, however, focuses more on reasoning skills and overall aptitude of the subject.
 The SAT questions generally take more time to solve, but they will often provide you with needed information like math formulas as assistance.
 Even with formulas, though, the SAT questions can be very difficult to answer.
 That’s because the questions are written in a way to test the student’s analytical and reasoning skills.
 Rather than focusing on, do students KNOW the information, the SAT evaluates, can students take the information to the next level, analyze it, and apply it to every-day situations?
-The ACT, on the other hand, has more questions than the SAT because students are expected to be able to answer the ACT questions very quickly and move on as they are so rudimentary.
+The ACT, on the other hand, has more questions than the SAT because students are expected to be able to answer the ACT questions very quickly and move on as they are relatively more straight-forward.

 What about the PSAT?